 Are you trying to lose weight or starting a new fitness plan?
 Our fitness plan calculator will help you determine the number of weeks to reach your weight goal, ideal body weight, and total daily energy expenditure (TDEE) calories.
 Starting a diet and fitness program may be one of the best steps for your health.
 Exercise can reduce your risk of chronic disease, maintain muscle mass and bone strength, improve your balance and coordination, help you lose weight, improve your sleep habits, and build your self-esteem.

 Why is calculating your Fitness Plan important?

-How to use the Fitness Plan calculator.
+How do you use a Fitness Plan calculator?